siv2r/bip-frost-signing/README.md

 The first is a participant's long-term *secret share*, individual to each participant and never shared with anyone.
 The second is a [Threshold Info](#threshold-info), common to all participants and the coordinator, consisting of the threshold *t*, the threshold public key, and the participants' public shares indexed by their identifiers.

+The threshold public key and public shares a signer uses must come from its own threshold info, an output of key generation, and **never** from the coordinator.
+The coordinator contributes only the selected signer identifiers and the aggregate nonce.

-Once the coordinator has selected the signers, their identifiers and public shares, the aggregate nonce, the tweaks, and the message form the [Session Context](#session-context) that the second communication round operates on.
+Once the coordinator has selected the signers, each signer forms the [Session Context](#session-context) that the second communication round operates on: it looks up the selected identifiers in its own threshold info to obtain their public shares, and adds the aggregate nonce, the tweaks, and the message.

 This signing protocol is compatible with any key generation protocol that produces valid FROST keys.
 Valid keys satisfy: (1) each *secret share* is a Shamir share of the *threshold secret key*, and (2) each *public share* equals the scalar multiplication *secshare \* G*.[^chilldkg-keys]